agmen-hu/tada/README.md

 # Support

 For help and discussion you can find us:
  * IRC (freenode): #consoloid-tada
  * Google Groups: http://groups.google.com/group/consoloid-tada (email: consoloid-tada@googlegroups.com)

 Known issues:
  * tada does not support Windows yet.
-It should work on any Linux based OS..
+It should work on any Linux based OS.

 # Extending tada

 Tada can be extended with new commands.
 Look for help at #consoloid-tada IRC channel.